After months of speculation that EA will be parting ways with FIFA, the silence has finally been broken by EA.

 You can check out the EA Sports FC promo video via the Tweet below.

-So, it seems that the transition from 'FIFA' to 'EA Sports FC' has been completed.
+So, the transition from 'FIFA' to 'EA Sports FC' has been completed.

-According to multiple reports, the name change of an EA Sports title called FIFA would come about because EA and FIFA cannot come to an agreement on cost and new revenue streams going forward.
+According to multiple reports, the name change of the EA Sports title called FIFA has come about because EA and FIFA cannot come to an agreement on cost and new revenue streams going forward.